predicate-logic/cluttermonkey/README.md

       * Once container builds and starts itself it will start collecting events.
 3. You can stop the container by typing `Ctrl-C` in the same terminal window that you started the run from.

+NOTES:

-NOTE: all passwords for all services within the container should be the string literal "`password`".
+   * All passwords for all services within the container should be the string literal "`password`".
+   * Relative paths noted in the documentation are assumed to be rooted in the `cluttermonkey` Git checkout directory.
+   * Absolute paths are assumed to run inside the container with the root path `/hear`.

 #### Post-Installation

-After the run command has built the Docker container and started the tool running the following has happened:
+After the run command has built the Docker container and started the Python script to collect events the following has happened:

    * An Ubuntu 16.04 (LTS) instance is running as a container.
    * Within the container an PostgreSQL 10.1 instance has been configured and is running as the primary datastore for this excercise.
       * Example `psql` connect command: `psql -U postgres clutter`
-      * Schema created and configured with script in: `$HOME/script/create.sql`
+      * Schema created and configured with script in: `script/create.sql`
    * A Python script (`hear.cli`) has been started inside the container and is listenting for SSEvents and is inserting them in the datastore.
+      * Script will not return until it is cancelled.
+This will usually terminate the container as well.
    * A SQLPad web-based visualization server has been started at port 3000 (http://localhost:3000).
       * Username: `admin@cluttermonkey.com`
       * Password: `password`